CompassNeedles/linux-lightsensord/README.md

 A "holistic" test is provided in test/
 It tests all system calls at once which is obviously not the cleanest way.
-Testing done on the emulator using fake light sensor data rather than actual device.
+Testing done on the emulator (uniprocessor) using fake light sensor data rather than actual device (no SMP).

 To do: return the appropriate messages on error from the kernel - test on device